marinedrp/bot-o-matic/README.md

 This bot uses [Discord.js](https://discord.js.org/#/) and [OpenAI's API](https://openai.com/api/).
 It employs **DALL-E** to create images based on a prompt and the **text-davinci-003 model** to generate text and code responses.

 ## Notes
-This application was designed to run on private servers and is still in development.
+This application was designed to run on a private server and is still in development.
 More commands will be added to it in the near future.

 ## Commands